The beacon is what is transmitted in

 "priority", 7 custom states, and the Emergency state.
 This

-has no effect if regular Position format is used.
+has no effect if regular Position format is used; if you wish to send these status values

 - Whether to append RF transmitter